firefox-devtools/debugger/docs/mochitests.md

 We use [mochitests] to do integration testing.
 Mochitests are part of Firefox and allow us to test the debugger literally as you would use it (as a devtools panel).

+Mochitests are different from Jest, Mocha, Selenium, because we have access to firefox internals and run inside the browser toolbox.
+This makes it possible to write tests as if we're a user interacting with the debugger natively :)

 ![](http://g.recordit.co/dp6qbK0Jnf.gif)

 ### Getting Started